AS 2201: An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements

 4See Item 308 of Regulation S-K, 17 C.F.R. § 229.308.

-5See AS 1015, Due Professional Care in the Performance of Work, for further discussion of the concept of reasonable assurance in an audit.
+5See paragraph .14 of AS 1000, General Responsibilities of the Auditor in Conducting an Audit, for a discussion of the concept of reasonable assurance in an audit.

 [6][Footnote deleted.]